Dentosal/rust_os/README.md

 ## Actually running

 With Qemu and Vagrant installed, run `./autobuild.sh -u`.
 With Bochs: `./autobuild.sh -ub`.
-To use VirtualBox, run `./autobuild.sh -c`, and then convert raw binary image `build/disk.img` to VirtualBox format.
+To use VirtualBox, run `./autobuild.sh -uv`.

 # License
 This project is licensed under MIT license, that can be found in the file called LICENSE.